RayFirefist/P4G_PC_Save_Importer/README.md

 ### Requirements

-- PSVita/PSTV with Henkaku (having or not having Enzo is not mandatyory)
+- PSVita/PSTV with Henkaku (having or not having Enzo is not mandatyory) [Tutorial on how to install it](https://vita.hacks.guide/)
 - VitaShell installed into your PSVita

 ### Steps